markqvist/Sideband/README.md

 ## On Raspberry Pi

+The easiest way to install Sideband on Raspberry Pi is to simply download and run the `aarch64` AppImage.
+On some versions of Raspberry Pi OS, you may also need to install additional libraries for full voice and clipboard functionality with `sudo apt install libopusfile0 xclip xsel`.

-You can install Sideband on all Raspberry Pi models that support 64-bit operating systems, and can run at least Python version 3.11.
+You can also install Sideband using `pip` on all Raspberry Pi models that support 64-bit operating systems, and can run at least Python version 3.11.

 The install instructions below assume that you are installing Sideband on 64-bit Raspberry Pi OS (based on Debian 13 "Trixie" or later).
 If you're running something else on your Pi, you might need to modify some commands slightly.